Argus Pro

 Whilst the UK’s framework is still in development, MiCA is active.
 And while MiCA represents progress, its implementation poses challenges:

 Smaller CASPs and VASPs may struggle with the financial burden of meeting stringent requirements.
-Key expenses include:- Technology Investments
+Key expenses include:

 Failing to meet regulatory standards can result in fines, reputational damage, or even loss of operational licences, creating further financial strain.